 The Chronic Inflammation Test measures the activation of the thromboxane A2 pathway, a major component of the inflammation biochemistry pathway.
-A Chronic Inflammation Test Score that continues to remain significantly elevated is a good sign you are at risk.
+A Chronic Inflammation Test Score that continues to remain significantly elevated is a good sign you may be at risk.

 Many different therapeutic measures have been shown to reduce chronic inflammation, including lifestyle, dietary, and nutritional modifications.
 Patients are individuals and as such may have different responses to treatment.
 One size or one therapy does not fit all.

 Residual Inflammatory Risk is a term recently reported by clinical studies.
-If patients continue to have elevated inflammatory markers in spite of therapy, they are at a very high risk of further negative outcomes.
-To determine if the steps you are taking to reduce inflammation are working, a simple, non-invasive urine test may be the best way to learn if you have chronic inflammation.
+If patients continue to have elevated inflammatory markers in spite of therapy, they are at an increased risk of further negative outcomes.
+To determine if the steps you are taking to reduce inflammation are working, a simple, non-invasive urine test may be a way to learn if you have chronic inflammation.

 Chronic inflammation develops unsuspected and unchecked as the result of unhealthy habits.
-Until now, there have been few ways to detect it.
-The Chronic Inflammation Test measures the levels of 11-dehydrothromboxane B2, an indirect marker of inflammation, in the urine.
+Until recently, there have been few ways to detect it.
+The Chronic Inflammation Test measures the levels of 11-Dehydro Thromboxane B2, an indirect marker of thromboxane, in the urine.

-The association of chronic inflammation and chronic diseases with elevated levels of 11-dehydrothromboxane B2 (Chronic Inflammation Test) has been extensively reported in medical literature.
-For example, clinical studies have demonstrated that increased levels of urinary 11-dehydrothromboxane B2 is a predictor of risk for heart attack, stroke, and cardiovascular death.
+The association of chronic inflammation and chronic diseases with elevated levels of 11-Dehydro Thromboxane B2 (Chronic Inflammation Test) has been extensively reported in medical literature.
+For example, clinical studies have demonstrated that increased levels of urinary 11-Dehydro Thromboxane B2 are a predictor of risk for heart attack, stroke, and cardiovascular death.

 The presence of inflammation is what makes most disease perceptible to an individual … How long it has been smoldering really determines the degree of severity of a disease and often the prognosis assuming the inflammation can be controlled.